-ME 01.09.01 There are formal, periodic staff meetings for which minutes are kept on file.
+ME 01.09.01 There are formal, periodic staff meetings for which minutes are kept on file and accessible for reference.
 Minutes will include names and titles of who attended, base identification (if multiple bases), who is presiding and discussion (versus agenda/topics only) and the date.
 There are defined methods, such as a staff notebook or electronic mechanisms for disseminating information between meetings.